MegaPirateNG/Docs/documentation/troubleshooting.md

 # Troubleshooting

-## Arduino IDE hangs after a successfull compile but hangs while uploading to the flight controller
+## After a successfull compile the Arduino IDE hangs while uploading the firmware to the flight controller

 There is a bug with old Arduino bootloaders, you have the following options: